 Unless, of course, they tell us that now we are being awkward…

-I became a devourer when my kids entered the tween and teen stage.
+I became a devourer of resources when my kids entered the tween and teen stage.
 May I offer you more hope for parenting this age group?